Exilor/l2cr_gs/README.md

 In order for the game server to work it needs the following:
   - The Ruby login server
-  - The source code that is shared with the login server
+  - The Crystal source code that is shared with the login server
-  - L2J's datapack and settings (.cfg files) folders
+  - L2J's datapack and configuration (.cfg files) folders
   - A properly set up MySQL database (as if to be used with L2J)
   - The geodata files (optional)